mnordin/social_media_parser/README.md

 => "http://www.ruby-lang.org/en/"
 ```

-The `url` method will always return a clean url, prepending http schema if needed and validating the top domain, using public_suffix.
+The `url` method will always return a clean url, prepending http schema if needed and validating the top domain, using [public_suffix](https://github.com/weppos/publicsuffix-ruby).

+## Requirements

+Ruby > 1.9